csiqueirasilva/PoEController/developers.md

 This application was made in the past just to allow some players to experience Path of Exile with a gamepad.
 When it was made, there was no console version of the game and some attempts were made to add a gamepad to it.

-Currently (September 2020), this application servers as an accessibility tool to some people to play the game.
+Currently (November 2020), this application servers as an accessibility tool to some people to play the game.

 The version v2.0 of this project was built using ElectronJS (version of the libraries in package.json), node v12.18.3 and npm v6.14.6.